zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    Segmentation panel

+The Segmentation panel is centered on cutter-based splitting workflows.

+.. _segmentation-cutter-set:

+**Cutter set + m2**

+- *Cutter set* generates a cutter grid based on the active mesh extent and the selected square meters value (*m2*).
+- Before creation, if the active object scale is not *1,1,1*, the tool shows a warning popup and can apply scale automatically.
+- Generated cutters are organized in the root collection named *_cutter*.
+- Cutters are moved to *_cutter* (not duplicated in the source object collection).

+**Cutter availability**

+- The panel shows the number of cutters currently available in scene.
+- A *Delete all cutters* command removes all cutter meshes from *_cutter*.

+.. _segmentation-cut-modes:

+**Multi-cutter / Mono-cutter**

+- *Multi-cutter* (main workflow): the active target mesh is cut by selected cutter objects; if no cutters are selected, all cutters available in *_cutter* are used automatically.
+- *Mono-cutter* (advanced workflow): one active cutter mesh projects cuts on selected non-cutter meshes.

+Both modes are enabled only when cutters are available.

+**Pre-cut topology check**

+Before segmentation, target meshes can run a basic topology cleanup (merge/remove doubled vertices) to reduce knife projection issues.
+The panel includes a toggle (*Topology pre-clean before cut*) to enable/disable this step depending on model quality and performance needs.

 ..
 This panel (:numref:`Fig. %s <SegmentationFIG>`) allows to use a set of tools to segment a 3D object in tiles.
 This procedure could help user to manage both the texture phase (outside of Blender) and the LODs creation of a high-resolution 3D object (such as, photogrammetric dataset or 3D scans).